Posted on May 25, 2020 by Rob May

 A data breach can also cause investors to lose faith in the business, simply because such an event demonstrates vulnerabilities.
-A study in 2017 by Oxford Economics found that public companies’ shares fell an average of 1.8% on a permanent basis follow a serious breach and Lloyds of London claimed that a major cyberattack such as Wannacry that infamously crippled the NHS, could trigger average economic losses of £41bn which is akin to that of a natural disaster.
+A study in 2017 by Oxford Economics found that public companies’ share value dropped by an average of 1.8% following a serious breach.
+Lloyds of London also claimed that a major cyber attack – such as Wannacry that infamously crippled the NHS – could trigger average economic losses of £41bn.
+This is akin to the costs of a natural disaster.

 When determining the average cost of a data breach, consideration needs to go to sales, customer relations, market reputation and ultimately a business’s bottom line.
-These are all intangible costs in addition to the very real costs of legal services, regulatory fines, cyber consultants, new hardware software, and training.
+These are all intangible costs that are incurred in addition to the very real costs of legal services, regulatory fines, cyber consultants, new hardware software, and training.
 To avoid ever having to contend with the costs of a data breach, get the cybersecurity services you need from ramsac.
 We provide expert consultation, advice and support, audits and training.